Reproducible-Science-Curriculum/sharing-RR-Jupyter/_episodes/01-sharing-github.md

 {: .discussion}

 > ## More about Git version control
-> If you would like to learn about source code version control using the `git` software, the `git` in GitHub, please see these resources:
+> If you would like to learn about source code version control using the `git` software, the `Git` in GitHub, please see these resources:
 > - Try this 15 minute interactive  [`git` tutorial](https://try.github.io/)
-> - Try some additioanl `git` excersizes [here](https://gitexercises.fracz.com)
+> - Try some additioanl `git` exercises [here](https://gitexercises.fracz.com)
 {: .discussion}